ansible/workshops/exercises/ansible_security/2.1-suspicious/README.md

 ## Step 1.8 - Identify and close the Offense

-Moments after the playbook have been executed, we can check in QRadar if we see Offenses.
+Moments after the playbook has been executed, we can check in QRadar if we see Offenses.
 And indeed, that is the case.
-Log into your QRadar UI, click on **Offenses**, and there on the right side on **All Offenses**:
+Log into your QRadar UI, click on **Offenses**, and there on the left side on **All Offenses**:

 ![QRadar Offenses](images/qradar_offenses.png)